gluobe/infrastructure-2.0-workshop/Lab 0 - Prerequisites/README.md

     >
     >See "man sudo_root" for details.
     >
+    >
     >**ubuntu@ip-192-168-0-134:~$**

 # End of Lab 0

+Congratulations!
+You successfully logged in to an AWS EC2 instance using a private key.

 Continue to the next lab, where we'll explore the AWS console and create an EC2 instance. ([Next lab](../Lab%201%20-%20AWS%20Console%20and%20EC2))